 -- official Weeki Wachee mermaid anthem

 The name "Weeki Wachee" conjures up a powerful image: visions of lovely mermaids performing graceful underwater ballet and sucking RC Cola bottles spring to the feverish forebrain.
-Dads have been steering their wood-paneled station wagons toward these mesmerizing maidens since 1947.
+Mermaid fans have been steering toward these mesmerizing maidens since 1947.